Springs Bath House School of Massage Therapy provides a 650 hour massage therapy program that is state approved read more

 Since we opened our doors in 2000, we have grown into a recognized school of massage in the state of South Dakota.
 Molly Rae, the founder and proprietor of the school, was trained by the Cottonwood School of Massage Therapy.
 For many years, she not only taught, but practiced and and has a passion for all things massage.
 Molly’s many graduates over the last decade have successful massage therapy careers.
-In 2011 Molly's two daughters, Olawa and Mele-Ann Rae-Bruhjell, took over teaching classes and moved the school to Mitchell, SD, and are currently operating the school in downtown Mitchell, SD, near the Corn Palace.
-The new location is at 117 E. 4th Street, (also 315 N. Lawler is the same building but the student's entrance) in Mitchell, SD 57301.
+In 2011 Molly's two daughters, Olawa and Mele-Ann Rae-Bruhjell, took over teaching classes and moved the school to Mitchell, SD, and are currently operating the school at 1111 South Miller Avenue, alongside the New Leaf Body Spa, in Mitchell, SD 57301.

 Our highly trained staff is dedicated to supporting the development of our students.
 Our instructors and support staff use proven methodologies and a highly effective curriculum.
 We regularly participate in professional development in order to improve our skills and offer a better learning experience for our students.